-Flux inversion OSSEs are often evaluated according to the so-called "uncertainty reduction", defined as the fractional reduction between the prior and posterior flux uncertainty (e.g., Rayner and O'Brien (2001); Hungershoefer et al. (2010)).
+Flux inversion OSSEs are often evaluated according to the so-called "uncertainty reduction", defined as the fractional reduction between the prior and posterior flux uncertainty (e.g., Rayner and O'Brien, 2001; Hungershoefer et al., 2010).
 That metric, however, depends heavily on the prior uncertainties prescribed, and a large uncertainty reduction could easily arise from insufficient weighting of the prior during flux estimation.
 Moreover, iterative schemes such as the variational scheme used in TM5 4DVAR cannot estimate the full-rank posterior error covariance matrix (Meirink et al., 2008; Basu et al., 2013).
-Because of this limitation, we focus here instead on the mismatch between the inversion-estimated fluxes and "true" fluxes.
-Since prior rigorous test of our observational and inversion framework.
-For the "perfect transport" OSSEs, we also evaluate the posterior correlation between F{fos} and F{bio} to assess the degree and true fluxes differ significantly in both space and time the ability of our inversion to recover the truth should serve as a to which these fluxes can be retrieved independently using (a) CO_2 data only and (b) using ${}^{14}CO_2$ and CO_2 data together.
-Conventional CO_2 -only inversions solve eq (1a), but F{fos} is prescribed and not optimized.
-However, if we were to solve eq (1a) for both $F{bio}+F{oce}$ and F{fos} , in a CO_2 -only system we would expect a large negative correlation between the "natural" and fossil
+Because of this limitation, we focus here instead on the mismatch between the inversion-estimated fluxes and true fluxes.
+Since prior and true fluxes differ significantly in both space and time, the ability of our inversion to recover the true fluxes (also referred to hereafter as the truth) should serve as a rigorous test of our observational and inversion framework.

-- fuel fluxes since under most circumstances CO_2 observations constrain the total flux and not its components.
-The magnitude of this correlation would be limited in part by how well the CO_2 observations constrained the total CO_2 budget for the domain of interest; in the limiting case of a perfectly constrained total CO_2 budget, this correlation would be -1.
-Assimilating 14CO2 observations in order to solve both equations (1a) and (1c) simultaneously, we should expect a reduction in the magnitude of - 15 negative correlation due to the independent information ${}^{14}\text{CO}2$ provides about F{fos} .
-The amount of reduction in the correlation between $F{\text{bio}} + F{\text{oce}}$ and F{fos} thus serves as an objective metric of the ability of ${}^{14}\text{CO}2$ observations to separate "natural" and fossil fuel CO2 fluxes within our observational framework.
-In the case of the conterminous US, the "natural" CO2 flux is largely equivalent to F{bio} , or NEE.
+For the "perfect transport" OSSEs, we also evaluate the posterior correlation between $F{\rm fos}$ and $F{\rm bio}$ to assess the degree to which these fluxes can be retrieved independently using (a) CO2 data only and (b) using 14CO2 and CO2 data together.
+Conventional CO2-only inversions solve Eq.
+(1a), but $F{\rm fos}$ is prescribed and not optimized.
+However, if we were to solve Eq.
+(1a) for both $F{\rm bio} + F{\rm oce}$ and $F{\rm fos}$, in a CO2-only system we would expect a large negative correlation between the natural and fossil fuel fluxes, since under most circumstances CO2 observations constrain the total flux and not its components.
+The magnitude of this correlation would be limited in part by how well the CO2 observations constrained the total CO2 budget for the domain of interest; in the limiting case of a perfectly constrained total CO2 budget, this correlation would be -1.
+Assimilating 14CO2 observations in order to solve both Eq.
+(1a) and (1c) simultaneously, we should expect a reduction in the magnitude of negative correlation due to the independent information 14CO2 provides about F{fos} .
+The amount of reduction in the correlation between $F{bio} + F{oce}$ and F{fos} thus serves as an objective metric of the ability of 14CO2 observations to separate natural and fossil fuel CO2 fluxes within our observational framework.
+In the case of the conterminous US, the natural CO2 flux is largely equivalent to $F{\rm bio}$, or NEE.

 The evaluation of this posterior flux correlation, however, is imprecise in a variational approach because F{fos} : F{bio} correlations are derived from an approximate posterior covariance matrix as mentioned above.
 To obtain a more accurate estimate of the posterior covariance (and hence correlation) matrix, we follow the prescription of Chevallier et al. (2007).
-The posterior covariance between any two elements x_i and x_j of the state vector x being estimated is where the ensemble average is taken over an ensemble of variational inversions, each of which starts from a different prior and assimilates a different set of measurements, such that the probability distribution of all the priors follows the prior covariance matrix B of equation (3), and the probability distribution of all the measurements follows the model data mismatch (covariance) matrix R of equation (3).
+The posterior covariance between any two elements x_i and x_j of the state vector \mathbf{x} being estimated is where the ensemble average is taken over an ensemble of variational inversions, each of which starts from a different prior and assimilates a different set of measurements, such that the probability distribution of all the priors follows the prior covariance matrix B of Eq.
+(3), and the probability distribution of all the measurements follows the model-data mismatch (covariance) matrix R of Eq.
+(3).

-$$C{ij}^{\rm apos} = \left\langle (x_i^{\rm apos} - \bar{x}i^{\rm apos}) (x_j^{\rm apos} - \bar{x}j^{\rm apos}) \right\rangle$$
+$$C{ij}^{\text{apos}} = \left((x_i^{\text{apos}} - \overline{x}i^{\text{apos}}) (x_j^{\text{apos}} - \overline{x}j^{\text{apos}}) \right),$$